Exploration of Hepatitis B Virus Infection Dynamics through an Intracellular Model: Global sensitivity analysis of model parameters

-\item The production rate of 3.5 kb pgRNA ($\lambda_{rg}$) is positively correlated with all compartments which implies that the transcription of cccDNA is one of the key step in the viral life cycle.
-It is one of the greatest influential parameters in the system.
-Hence, this parameter will need to be taken into account while proposing any new control strategy. \item The parameter $\lambda$ is negatively correlated with almost all compartments that means rcDNA transportation rate to the nucleus are highly associated to the cccDNA synthesis within the hepatocytes. \item The decay rate of cccDNA ($\delta_c$) and virus ($\delta_{v}$) are negatively correlated with almost all except dsDNA-containing capsids.
-It's also a noteworthy observation. \item Production rate of 2.4 kb and 2.1 kb mRNA ($\lambda_{rs}$) is negatively correlated with nearly all except 2.4 kb and 2.1 kb mRNAs ($R_s$) and surface proteins.
-This parameter is also the most negatively sensitive parameter for both cccDNA and dsDNA-containing capsids. \item It is also observed that the production rate of polymerase ($\lambda_p$) and the production rate of core proteins ($\lambda_{c}$) both are sensitive (positive for some compartments and negative for others) for all compartments.
-In addition, these two parameters are synchronously MPS and MNS \textit{i.e.} as far as the infection is concerned, production rate of polymerase and core proteins play dual role in infection period.
-It is one of the crucial findings in this study.
+\item The production rate of 3.5 kb pgRNAs ($\lambda_{rg}$) is positively associated with all viral compartments considered in the model \eqref{full model}, implying that transcription of cccDNAs is a critical step in the viral life cycle.
+On the other hand, transcription rate of 2.4 kb and 2.1 kb mRNAs $(\lambda_{rs})$ is negatively correlated with nearly all compartments except 2.4 kb and 2.1 kb mRNA, surface protein and virus.
+It indicates that the availability of surface proteins leads to a higher quantity of viruses, resulting enhancement of the infection.
+This accurately reflects the biological mechanisms of the viral infection.
+Hence, transcription of cccDNAs should be considered while proposing any new control strategy.
+Disruption of cccDNAs is one of the ways to reduce the infection.
+In Subsection \ref{Effects of initial concentration of cccDNA}, it is seen that the presence of a few copies of cccDNAs can re-initiate and blow-up the infection.
+Gene editing drugs like clustered regularly interspaced short palindromic repeats-associated 9 (CRISPR/Cas9 \citep{2021_Stone}) and zinc-finger nucleases (ZFNs \citep{2014_Weber}) (both are in clinical trial) may show strong potential as standalone therapy or as synergy therapy.
+Apart from this, in order to reduce HBV transcription, transcription inhibitors (ARC-520 \citep{2020_Yuen}, GSK3389404 \citep{2019_Han}) and gene expression inhibitor (RG7834 \citep{2020_Menne}) can be considered in the future. \item It is also observed that the production rate of polymerases $(\lambda_p)$ and the production rate of core proteins $(\lambda_{c})$ both are sensitive (positive for some compartments and negative for others) for all compartment of the model.
+In addition, these two parameters are synchronously MPS and MNS.
+This kind of behavior is quite peculiar.
+As far as the infection is concerned, production rates of polymerases and core proteins play dual role (simultaneously MPS and MNS).
+This is one of the crucial findings in this study.
 Probably, dual role of these two parameters are noticed in this study for the first time.
-No one has informed about this kind of behaviors of parameters so far. \end{enumerate} The sensitivity analysis of this intracellular dynamics model helps us in determination of those factors that has immense influence in causing the infection.
-Although, it might be very difficult to pinpoint the most significant parameter for this infection, but we are able to enlist successfully ten parameters out of thirty-four, which have relatively greater impacts.
-Considering all these results and findings, it is possible to determine the best way to control this disease and to select the most effective drug regimens.
-Furthermore, the most beneficial and best suited combination of available drugs (according to their chemical ingredients and maintaining the drug-drug interactions) can be chosen for the patient.
-In a nutshell, it is expected that this study will be useful in a wide range of practical applications.
+No one has informed about this kind of behaviors of these two parameters so far.
+In order to target capsid assembly, it is essential to disrupt the formation of capsid-like structures.
+In this scenario, the capsid assembly modulator drug NVR3-778 \citep{2020_Yuen_Safety} (under clinical trials) can be focused.